-In Table~\ref{tab:mismatch}, we tabulate results for the mismatch in the frequency range $[18,625]\, \text{Hz}$ between the plus-polarized direct component and the observed waveform, as a function of the lens-spin parameter $\chi$ for $\theta_o=\{30^\circ,60^\circ\}$.
+In Fig.~\ref{fig:min_mismatch}, we show the variation in the minimum mismatch ($1-\textrm{FF}$), see Eq.~\eqref{eq:ff_definition}, across the parameter space of $\theta_o$ and $\chi$ for both $h^+_{\rm obs}$ and $h^\times_{\rm obs}$.
 As expected from Fig.~\ref{sec:impactangle} and demonstrated clearly in Fig.~\ref{sec:correction}, the variation of lens spin parameter induce only very small affects in the mismatch for on-axis scattering.
-However, increasing the angle $\theta_o$ from $30^\circ$ to $60^\circ$ leads to a sharp drop in the mismatch.
+However, increasing the angle $\theta_o$ from $\pi/6$ to $\pi/3$ leads to a sharp drop in the mismatch.
 This is also expected from the plots in Fig.~\ref{sec:crossangle}.
 This hints that it would be particularly interesting to probe $\theta_o\approx 0$, where the effect could be much stronger, as also suggested in Ref.~\cite{Chan:2025wgz}.
-Unfortunately, the formalism presented in this work for treating the scattering problem is not valid for smaller angles.
-Additionally, the modification of the direct component due to lensing can not be ignored for such small angles.
-In fact, the very notion of splitting the observed waveform into direct and scattered components would no longer be feasible.
-We leave the numerical study of small $\theta_o$ for future work.
-Let us also mention that a mismatch of roughly 1\%, which we find for $\theta_o=30^\circ$, lies close to the detectability threshold of the current ground-based detectors and will be unambiguously detectable for future detectors.
-Such percentage-level mismatches are within the same order-of-magnitude as claimed in Ref.~\cite{Chan:2025wgz} for $\times$ polarization, albeit their mismatch for $+$ polarization is significantly smaller.
-We do not find such a significant difference between the mismatches for the two polarizations.
+In the case of $h^+_{\rm obs}$, the mismatch values decreases monotonically with increasing $\theta_o$, from $\sim1\%$ at $\pi/6$ to $\sim0.1\%$ at $\pi/2$, for all values of the lens spin as seen from Fig.~\ref{fig:min_mismatch}.
+In contrast, the mismatch values for $h^+_{\rm obs}$ exhibit qualitatively different behaviour.
+From $\theta_o=\pi/6$ to $\pi/3$, the (decreasing) trend is similar to that observed for $h^+_{\rm obs}$.
+However, beyond $\theta_o \approx \pi/3$ the mismatch for $h^\times_{\rm obs}$ starts to increase and within a thin band around $\theta_o\approx \pi/2$, it increases sharply to reach a maximum value of $\sim30\%$ at $\theta_o=\pi/2$.
+This large mismatch arises because near $\theta_o=\pi/2$ the direct cross-polarized component $h^\times_{\rm dir}$ vanishes\footnote{This is not strictly true when higher-mode contributions are significant or when the orbital plane undergoes precession.}, leaving the observed signal dominated primarily by the scattered contribution, i.e., $h^\times_{\rm obs}=h^\times_{\rm dir}+h^\times_{\rm SW}\approx h^\times_{\rm SW}$.